Bente Nordby: International career

 Nordby represented only Norway in international competition.
 She made her debut for the national team on 30 August 1991, in New Britain, Conn. posting a 1–0 shutout against the U.S.

 In 1991, Nordby was the national team reserve keeper at the 1991 Women's World Cup in China; Norway won a silver.
 She was on the squad that won the 1993 European Championship and the Algarve Cup in 1994.

 Nordby replaced long-time GK Reidun Seth starting goalkeeper in 1995.
 In the 1995 Women's World Cup, she allowed only one goal in six matches, leading to the first-ever Women's World Cup title for Norway, defeating Germany 2–0.

-In 1996 she was on the Bronze medal squad at the Atlanta Summer Olympics.
+In 1996, she was on the Bronze medal squad at the Atlanta Summer Olympics.
 Nordby was the starting keeper for Norway as they won the Algarve Cup in 1996, 1997 and 1998.

 In the 1999 Women's World Cup, Norway placed fourth overall, having lost to China in the semifinals, 5–0, then to Brazil in the Bronze Medal match.

 She was on the Olympic Gold squad at the Sydney Summer Olympics on 28 September 2000.

 Nordby retirement from international football in late 2002, then returned when she was named to the roster of the squad for the 2003 Women's World Cup.
 Despite losing 1–0 to the U.S. in the quarterfinals, Nordby won the Player of the Match Award, after stopping a penalty kick taken by Mia Hamm.
 Norway finished the tournament seventh overall.

 Due to their low placement in the World Cup, Norway failed to qualify for the 2004 Athens Summer Olympics.

 In 2005, Nordby was the starting keeper as Norway claimed silver in the European Championships, falling to Germany 3–1 in the finals.

 She was named to the FIFA Women's World Stars squad in April 2007, as the starting goalkeeper and co-captain with U.S. player, Kristine Lilly.
 The match was an exhibition match to open the draw for the 2007 Women's World Cup in China.

 At the 2007 Women's World Cup in China, Norway placed fourth in the tournament, losing to the U.S. in the third-place match.
 After the tournament, Nordby was named to the FIFA All Star Team.

 She has also been nominated for the FIFA Women's World Player of the Year Award in 2001, 2004, 2005 and 2007.

 Nordby's final match for the Norway Women's National Team was on 27 October 2007 in Stavanger, Norway.
 In that match, Norway defeated Russia 3–0, in a European Championship qualifier.
 She officially announced her retirement from the national team in January 2008.

 Personal

 Nordby is openly lesbian, coming out in a Se og Hør article in 2005.
-She currently resides in Lillestrøm with her partner, Dorte Dalum Jensen, a Danish teammate in Olympique Lyonnais.
+She currently resides in Lillestrøm with her partner, former Danish international footballer Dorte Dalum Jensen.

 Her hometown is Raufoss, Norway and she has an older brother and younger sister.